vatsanTraining/tieto_2022/spring-jdbc/Readme.txt

 => Done Create a Interface with name CrudRepository with generic => Add following methods save,findAll
-Implement the CrudRepository and override the methods Create a Service class and Inject CrudRepository
+=> Done Implement the CrudRepository and override the methods => Done Create a Service class and Inject CrudRepository => Create a Table
-From Main method call the methods for service class and check
+=> Done From Main method call the methods for service class and check